 אָמֵן אָמֵן אֲנִי אֹמֵר לָכֶם אִישׁ אֲשֶׁר לֹא־יָבוֹא דֶּרֶךְ הַשַּׁעַר אֶל־מִכְלָא הַצֹּאן כִּי אִם־יַעֲלֶה בְּדֶרֶךְ אַחֵר גַּנָּב הוּא וּפָרִיץ׃ וַאֲשֶׁר יָבוֹא דֶּרֶך הַשָּׁעַר הוּא רֹעֵה הַצֹּאן׃ לוֹ יִפְתַּח שֹׁמֵר הַפֶּתַח וְהַצֹּאן אֶת־קֹלוֹ תִשְׁמַעְנָה וְהוּא לְצֹאנוֹ בְּשֵׁם יִקְרָא וְיוֹצִיאֵם׃ וְאַחֲרֵי הוֹצִיאוֹ אֶת־צֹאנוֹ יַעֲבֹר לִפְנֵיהֶן וְהַצֹּאן הֹלְכוֹת אַחֲרָיו כִּי יָדְעוּ אֶת־קוֹלוֹ׃ וְאַחֲרֵי זָר לֹא תֵלַכְנָה כִּי אִם תִּבְרַחְנָה מִפָּנָיו אֶת־קוֹל הַזָּרִים לֹא יָדָעוּ׃

-A. “Amen, amen, I say to you, anyone who does not enter by the sheepfold through the Gate but climbs in another way is a thief and a robber.
-The one who enters through the Gate is the shepherd of the flock.
-The Guard (Gatekeeper) will open the Door for him, and the sheep will hear his voice.
-He will call his sheep by name and bring them out.
+A. [Yochanan 10:1] “Amen, amen, I say to you, anyone who does not enter by the sheepfold (sanctuary) through the gate but climbs in another way is a thief and a robber.
+The one who enters through the gate is the Shepherd of the flock.
+The guard (gatekeeper) opens the door for him, and the sheep hear his voice.
+He calls out to his sheep by name and brings them out.
 After he brings out his flock, he will pass ahead of them with the flock following him because they know his voice.
 They will not follow a stranger.
-Rather, they will flee from his presence because they do not know the voice of strangers.”
+Rather, they will flee from his presence because they do not know the voices of strangers.”

 וַיּוֹסֶף יֵשׁוּעַ וַיְדַבֵּר אֲלֵיהֶם אָמֵן אָמֵן אֲנִי אֹמֵר לָכֶם אֲנִי הוּא פֶּתַח הַצֹּאן׃ כֹּל אֲשֶׁר בָּאוּ לְפָנַי גַּנָּבִים הֵמָּה וּפָרִיצִים וְהַצֹּאן לֹא־שָׁמְעוּ לְקוֹלָם׃ אָנֹכִי הַפָּתַח אִישׁ כִּי־יָבוֹא בִי יִוָּשֵׁעַ וּבְצֵאתוֹ וּבְבוֹאוֹ יִמְצָא מִרְעֶה׃ הַגַּנָּב לֹא יָבוֹא כִּי אִם־לִגְנוֹב וְלַהֲרוֹג וּלְאַבֵּד וַאֲנִי בָאתִי לְהָבִיא לָהֶם חַיִּים וּמְלֹא סִפְקָם׃

-B. Once more Yeshua (Ha-Mashiach) spoke to them, “Amen, amen, I say to you, I am the Entrance of the flock.
-All who came before Me are thieves and robbers, and the flock did not listen to their voice.
-I am the Entrance. if anyone enters by Me, he will be saved, and when he goes out or comes in, he will find pasture.
+B. [Yochanan 10:7] Once more Yeshua (the Messiah) spoke to them, “Amen, amen, I say to you, I am the entrance (gate) of the flock.
+All who came before me are thieves and robbers, and the flock did not listen to their voice.
+I am the entrance (gate): if a person enters by me, he shall go in and go out and find pasture (be saved).
 The thief does not enter except to steal, to kill, and destroy.
-But I have come to bring them life and the fullness of their sufficiency (abundant fullness of life).
+I have come to bring them abundance and fullness of life.

 אָנֹכִי הוּא הָרֹעֶה הַטּוֹב הָרֹעֶה הַטּוֹב יִתֵּן אֶת־נַפְשׁוֹ בְּעַד צֹאנוֹ׃ וְהַשָּׂכִיר אֲשֶׁר לֹא רֹעֶה הוּא וְהַצֹּאן לֹא־צֹאנוֹ הוּא יִרְאֶה כִּי־בָא הַזְּאֵב וְעָזַב אֶת־הַצֹּאן וָנָס וְהַזְּאֵב יַחֲטֹף וְהֵפִיץ אֶת־הַצֹּאן׃ הַשָּׂכִיר יָנוּס כִּי שָׂכִיר הוּא וְלֹא יִדְאַג לַצֹּאן׃ אֲנִי הָרֹעֶה הַטּוֹב וְיָדַעְתִּי אֵת אֲשֶׁר־לִי וְנוֹדַעְתִּי לַאֲשֶׁר לִי׃ כַּאֲשֶׁר הָאָב יֹדֵעַ אֹתִי וַאֲנִי יָדַעְתִּי אֶת־הָאָב וְאֶת־נַפְשִׁי אֶתֵּן בְּעַד הַצֹּאן׃

-C. “I am the Good Shepherd (הָרוֹעֶה הַטּוֹב).
-The Good Shepherd gives His life for His flock.
-The hired worker is not a shepherd, and the flock is not his flock; he will see that the wolf has come and abandon the flock and flee.
-Then the wolf will snatch and scatter the flock.
-The hired worker will flee because he is a hired worker and is not concerned for the flock.
-I am the Good Shepherd, and I know what is mine, and I am known to those who are mine, just as the Father (הָאָב-HaAv) knows Me and I know the Father and I give My life for the flock.”
+C. [Yochanan 10:11] “I am the Good Shepherd (הרועה הטוב).
+The Good Shepherd gives his life for the flock.
+The hired worker is not a shepherd, and the flock is not his flock; when he sees the wolf come, he abandons the sheep and flees, and the wolf snatches them and scatters them.
+I am the Good Shepherd, and I know what is mine, and I am known to those who are mine, just as the Father (האב-HaAv) knows me and I know the Father and I give my life for the flock.”

 וְצֹאן אֲחֵרוֹת יֶשׁ־לִי אֲשֶׁר אֵינָן מִן־הַמִּכְלָה הַזֹּאת וְעָלַי לְנַהֵל גַּם־אֹתָן וְתִשְׁמַעְנָה קוֹלִי וְהָיָה עֵדֶר אֶחָד וְרֹעֶה אֶחָד׃ עַל־כֵּן אֹהֵב אֹתִי אָבִי כִּי אֶת־נַפְשִׁי אֶתֵּן לְמַעַן אָשׁוּב וְאֶקָּחֶהָ׃ וְאִישׁ לֹא יִקָּחֶנָּה מֵאִתִּי כִּי אִם־אֲנִי מֵעַצְמִי אֶתְּנֶנָּה יֶשׁ־בְּיָדִי לָתֵת אֹתָהּ וּבְיָדִי לָשׁוּב לְקַחְתָּהּ הַמִּצְוָה הַזֹּאת קִבַּלְתִּי מֵעִם אָבִי׃